National Lutheran Children’s Choir

 Have Questions?

-Hi, my name is Erin Gaffaney, and I’m the Director of Education and Outreach!
+Hi, my name is Emily Bird, and I’m the Director of Education and Outreach!

 If you have questions about our Children’s Choir Program, I’d love to talk with you!
 Please complete the contact form below and I’ll be in touch.